berksara145/Product-Shop/README.md

-# Product-Shop
+# Udemy Product-Shop

 # Project Title
 Product-Shop

 # Description
-An online shop application that you can register and add products using mongoDB database
+An online shop application that you can register and add products using mongoDB database.
+Made using udemy project as a template

 # Getting Started